Demystifying Spectral Feature Learning for Instrumental Variable Regression: Abstract

 \section{Abstract}

 We address the problem of causal effect estimation in the presence of hidden confounders, using nonparametric instrumental variable (IV) regression.
 A leading strategy employs \emph{spectral features} - that is, learned features spanning the top eigensubspaces of the operator linking treatments to instruments.
 We derive a generalization error bound for a two-stage least squares estimator based on spectral features, and gain insights into the method's performance and failure modes.
 We show that performance depends on two key factors, leading to a clear taxonomy of outcomes.
 In a \emph{good} scenario, the approach is optimal.
 This occurs with strong \emph{spectral alignment}, meaning the structural function is well-represented by the top eigenfunctions of the conditional operator, coupled with this operator's slow eigenvalue decay, indicating a strong instrument.
 Performance degrades in a \emph{bad} scenario: spectral alignment remains strong, but rapid eigenvalue decay (indicating a weaker instrument) demands significantly more samples for effective feature learning.
 Finally, in the \emph{ugly} scenario, weak spectral alignment causes the method to fail, regardless of the eigenvalues' characteristics.
 Our synthetic experiments empirically validate this taxonomy.
+We further introduce a practical procedure to estimate these spectral properties from data, allowing practitioners to diagnose which regime a given problem falls into.
+We apply this method to the dSprites dataset, demonstrating its utility.